-- (b) The assertion is true but the reason is false - (c) Both the assertion and reason are false - (d) The assertion if false but the reason is true - 32.
-Assertion (A) : Transpiration is considered as a necessary evil.

-Reason (R): Ascent of sap occurs due to three physical properties of water
+- (b) The assertion is true but the reason is false - (c) Both the assertion and reason are false - (d) The assertion if false but the reason is true - 31.
+Assertion (A) : Facilitated diffusion occurs due to channel proteins.Reason (R) : The proteins are of extrinsic type. - 32.
+Assertion (A) : Transpiration is considered as a necessary evil.Reason (R) : Ascent of sap occurs due to three physical properties of water